UPPMAX/programming_formalisms/docs/reflections/2026_summer/course.md

 - More formal Retrospects:
   I am unsure that the way Retrospects are done follows the literature;
   I feel it is mostly done on gut feeling.
-  I can be convinced on the idea to do an evaluation formally like this, but I have never found the formal rules of it.
+  I can be convinced on the idea to do a formal evaluation like this, but I have never found the formal rules of it, nor have I found a book on this so.
-  I have failed to find a book on this so far.
+  If no formal Retrospect rules are found, I suggest a regular daily anonymous evaluation.
 - Specify course goal again:
   [it was decided to be 'Give an understanding of formal principles of software development'](https://github.com/UPPMAX/programming_formalisms/issues/54).
   Teaching at the (Bloom) 'Understand' level does not call for a project